apollyon-international/Discord-Anti-Raid/README.md

 in limited terms to the releases of the repo.

-### Apollyon International
+### Apollyon International and ARCHS
-is a Anti-Raiding Service and Organization dedicated to bringing continuosly harassed and raided users a sense of relief and satisfaction after endless suffering at the hands of raiders.
+was once an Anti-Raiding Service and Organization dedicated to bringing continuosly harassed and raided users a sense of relief and satisfaction after endless suffering at the hands of raiders.
 Our Anti-Raid software will handle any and all incursions onto your user bases, servers, and more.